centminmod/code-supernova-evaluation/README.md

 **Note:**

-You can easily replicate these tests asking AI LLM models to summarize/analyse your code bases/scripts and save their responses to markdown files.
+* You can easily replicate these tests asking AI LLM models to summarize/analyse your code bases/scripts and save their responses to markdown files.
 Then feed their responses into AI LLM models for evaluation.
+* Sonoma Sky Alpha were early test versions of Grok 4 Fast https://openrouter.ai/openrouter/sonoma-sky-alpha
+* Sonoma Dusk Alpha were early test versions of Grok 4 Fast https://openrouter.ai/openrouter/sonoma-dusk-alpha

 ## Overall Rankings Table